jrremlinger/LC_ToxicOmega_Tools/README.md

 ---
 ### **Heal/Save Optional: (Player Name/ID)**

 Fully refills a players health and stamina.
 Will save a player if they are currently grabbed by a forest giant or have a snare flea on their head.
+If target player is dead, they will be revived at the ship's terminal.

 Arguments:
 * Player Name/ID (Default: Host Player): Name or ID number of the player you want to heal.